 - Find a Pilot Flying J

-- Policy: Free parking is on a first-come, first-serve basis.
+- Policy: Free parking is on a first-come, first-served basis.
 You can park for up to 23 hours — check-in is at 4 p.m. and check-out is at 3 p.m.

 - Find a Travel Centers of America

-According to federal regulations, rest areas must be maintained for the public’s use, free of charge because they are part of the interstate highway system.
-Rest areas are intended to be a place for tired drivers to rest so that people can be more alert on the roads.
-States are allowed to set specific rules on parking in rest areas, and, while most encourage drivers to nap in their cars if they’re feeling too tired to drive, few permit overnight parking.
-Many rest areas also have bathrooms and basic tourist information.
+According to federal regulations, free rest areas must be maintained for the public’s use because they are part of the interstate highway system.
+Rest areas are intended to be a place for tired drivers to rest so they can be more alert on the roads.
+States are allowed to set specific rules on parking in rest areas, and while most encourage drivers to nap in their cars if they’re feeling too tired to drive, few permit overnight parking.
+Many rest areas also have bathrooms, refreshments for purchase, and basic tourist information.

-- Parking policy: You can park at rest areas in California for an eight-hour period.
-That period can be overnight, as long as you don’t pass the eight-hour limit.
+- Policy: You can park at rest areas in California for an eight-hour period.
+This period can be overnight, as long as you don’t pass the eight-hour limit.

-- Parking policy: You can park for up to 24 hours at rest areas, and overnight parking is permitted.
+- Policy: You can park for up to 24 hours at rest areas, and overnight parking is permitted.

-- Locations: Map of rest areas in Nevada and list of amenities
+- See the map of rest areas in Nevada

-- Parking policy: There are eight specific rest areas along the Ohio Turnpike where you are allowed to park overnight.
+- Policy: There are eight specific rest areas along the Ohio Turnpike where you are allowed to park overnight.
 The areas are intended for RV, so RV services, including bathrooms, are available for $20.
 Parking overnight is prohibited in all other rest areas.

-- Locations: Find a map of rest stops in Ohio Turnpike’s RV Lot Brochure.
+- See the map of rest stops in Ohio Turnpike’s RV Lot Brochure

-- Parking policy: You can park at rest areas in Oregon for any 12-hour period.
-Many rest areas have free coffee, tea, and hot chocolate, thanks to local non-profit groups.
+- Policy: You can park at rest areas in Oregon for any 12-hour period.
+Many rest areas have free coffee, tea, and hot chocolate, thanks to local nonprofit groups.

-- Locations: List of rest area locations in Oregon.
+- See the list of rest area locations in Oregon

-- Parking policy: You can park at rest areas in Texas for up to 24 hours.
+- Policy: You can park at rest areas in Texas for up to 24 hours.

-- Locations: Map of rest areas in Texas.
+- See the map of rest areas in Texas

-- Parking policy: You can park at rest areas in Washington for an eight-hour period.
+- Policy: You can park at rest areas in Washington for an eight-hour period.
 Some stops also have free coffee.

-- Locations: Map of rest area locations in Washington and a list of amenities.
+- See the map of rest area locations in Washington

 Places That May Permit Parking and Sleeping

 The following are not chain stores or state governments, so there are no uniform rules.
-Nonetheless, these locations often have parking lots and may not mind an overnight traveler, as long as you don’t overextend your stay or abuse their hospitality.
+However, these locations often have parking lots and may not mind an overnight traveler, as long as you don’t overextend your stay or abuse the hospitality.

-Churches, synagogues, and other religious buildings.
-You should check with the staff, if possible, and introduce yourself.
+- Churches, synagogues, and other religious buildings: Check with the staff, if possible, and introduce yourself.
 Be aware of when services are held so your vehicle is not in the way.
 Also, be aware of signs with parking rules.
 Remember, even though religious buildings are often friendly to those in need, local ordinances may restrict overnight parking.

-Businesses that are open 24 hours a day.
-This might not be the quietest place to sleep, but constant traffic and light posts mean more safety than some other options.
+- Businesses that are open 24 hours: This might not be the quietest place to sleep, but constant traffic and light posts mean more safety than some other options.
 If appropriate, ask management before parking and sleeping.
-It’s a good idea to find out what part of the parking lot is the best for you to sleep in so that you don’t block any deliveries to the business.
+It’s a good idea to find out what part of the parking lot is the best for you to sleep in so you don’t block any deliveries to the business.

-Casinos are a popular overnight parking spot among RV motorists.
-Casinos often welcome overnight parkers because of the possible business, and they usually have security, so parkers feel safe.
+- Casinos: These businesses often welcome overnight travelers because of the possible business, and they usually have security, so you can feel safe while parked.
 Some casinos have even built campgrounds to accommodate overnight guests with RVs or camping supplies.
-Casinos with campgrounds will generally charge for overnight parking.
+However, keep in mind that casinos with campgrounds will generally charge for overnight parking.

-Local police stations.
-If you feel comfortable parking at a police station, it’s worth a call to see if they’ll allow you to park for a night.
+- Local police stations: If you feel comfortable parking at a police station, it’s worth a call to see if it will allow you to park for a night.
 Police stations are one of the safest places where you can park and sleep overnight.

-The following businesses didn’t make our list because they have no official policy, and more often than not, don’t permit overnight parking.
-Nonetheless, they often have large parking lots and may be worth calling to see if a particular location will allow overnight parking.
+The following businesses have no official overnight parking policy, and according to most travelers discussion boards, they don’t permit overnight parking.
+However, these businesses often have large parking lots, so it may be worth calling to see if a particular location will allow overnight parking:

 - The Home Depot